mfaani/code-challenges/Tips and Notes/Cracking/readme.md

 - Instead of suggesting ideas and never following up for them to happen: I created (epic) tickets, added justification and pulled them into the sprint.
 - I created a channel where everyone can share their thoughts
 - I mentored folks
+- Make sure iOS and Android **roadmaps are aligned**.
+Make sure client and platform roadmaps.
 - I've faciliated a brown bag at work and ask folks to come and do the talks.
 - I give thanks/shout outs/ encouragements publicly but also I give feedback to folks on stuff.
    - Proper communication for making engineer initiatives happen and proper communication of a heavily product heave focused team: